srobo/kitbook/Home.md

  * Install staging area desks and one-way system (tape on the floor + signs).
  * Install staging area management bay, for the storage of competition USB keys and robot badges.

+## Year Specific Documentation

-The documentation for each year can be found on the relevant page:
+The above tasks are vague descriptions of what needs to be done.
+Details documentation for each year can be found on the relevant page:

  * [[SR2016]]
  * [[SR2017]]